LC

 Assessment rationale/justification

-The resident population in the UAE is extremely large and stable.
-The species is therefore evaluated as Least Concern at the national level.
+This species has a relatively large resident population in the UAE, which is increasing steadily.
+Therefore, the species is listed as Least Concern at the national level.

 Year assessed